Professional edition active

 Ascitic fluid migration to the pleural space through diaphragmatic defects

-Effusion present in about 5% of patients with clinically apparent ascites
+Effusion present in approximately 5% of patients with clinically apparent ascites

 Usually bilateral effusions; commonly subpulmonic